 Is it a Buyers' Market or a Sellers' Market in Northbrook, IL?

 In order to determine if it is a Buyers' Market or a Sellers' Market we need to look at the absorption rate in Northbrook, IL.
 The absorption rate is calculated by determining how long the current inventory of homes on the market would take to sell based on the previous month's buying rate (how many homes were sold last month).
-On November 01, 2022 there were 118 current listings on the market in Northbrook.
-There were 0 homes sold in Northbrook during October 2022.
-That means as of November 01, 2022 there is an inventory of 118 months.
-That indicates that it is currently a Buyers' Market.
+On September 01, 2023 there were 123 current listings on the market in Northbrook.
+There were 29 homes sold in Northbrook during August 2023.
+That means as of September 01, 2023 there is an inventory of 4.24 months.
+That indicates that it is currently a Neutral or Balanced Market.

 Thank you for contacting Bowers Realty Group.
 One of our agents will respond to you shortly.

 Save Favorites | Get Alerts | Market Updates | & More...